YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Environment Variables
 --------------------------

 The operation of YottaDB/GT.M is controlled by a number of environment variables.
 The most important ones are gtm_dist, gtmroutines and gtmgbldir, which are discussed above.
-The file gtmprofile (for sh type shells) that is supplied with YottaDB/GT.M, and which must be sourced rather than executed, attempts to provide reasonable default values.
-By setting environment variables either before sourcing it or after (the former is preferred, because gtmprofile can attempt to deal with interactions), you can provide your own values instead of using the defaults.
+The file ydb_env_set (for sh type shells) that is supplied with YottaDB/GT.M, and which must be sourced rather than executed, attempts to provide reasonable default values.
+By setting environment variables either before sourcing it or after (the former is preferred, because ydb_env_set can attempt to deal with interactions), you can provide your own values instead of using the defaults.

-Review the file /usr/lib/fis-gtm/V6.2-000_x86_64/gtmprofile to see how the environment variables are set.
+Review the file /usr/lib/fis-gtm/V6.2-000_x86_64/ydb_env_set to see how the environment variables are set.
 Study the order in which they are set and see if you can understand why.

-The following environment variable is explicitly set by gtmprofile:
+The following environment variable is explicitly set by ydb_env_set:

 - **gtm_dist** - points to the directory where YottaDB/GT.M is installed.

-The following must be set before gtmprofile is sourced if you want to run YottaDB/GT.M in UTF-8 mode:
+The following must be set before ydb_env_set is sourced if you want to run YottaDB/GT.M in UTF-8 mode:

 - **gtm-chset** - when it has the value "UTF-8", YottaDB/GT.M  operates in UTF-8 mode,

-When possible, gtmprofile provides reasonable defaults for any of the following that are not set:
+When possible, ydb_env_set provides reasonable defaults for any of the following that are not set:

-- **gtmdir** (not used by YottaDB/GT.M directly) – part of a default YottaDB/GT.M environment set by gtmprofile. gtmprofile uses this to create a default directory structure underneath, and sets other environment variables relative to $gtmdir and assuming a default directory structure underneath.
+- **gtmdir** (not used by YottaDB/GT.M directly) – part of a default YottaDB/GT.M environment set by ydb_env_set. ydb_env_set uses this to create a default directory structure underneath, and sets other environment variables relative to $gtmdir and assuming a default directory structure underneath.

 - **gtmgbldir** - points to the global directory.